Defence industry of Pakistan

-The Defence Industry of Pakistan, established in September 1951, mainly falls under the purview of the Ministry of Defence Production (MoDP).
+The Defence Industry of Pakistan, established in September 1951, mainly falls under the purview of the Ministry of Defence Production.
 It aims to foster collaboration and oversee the diverse range of military production facilities that have emerged since Pakistan's independence.
 The MoDP comprises specialized organizations, each dedicated to various aspects of the defence industry, including research and development, production, and administration.

-Introduction

-Early Years (1947-1965)
+History

-At the time of its creation in 1947, Pakistan inherited virtually no military industry or production capability.
+In 1947, Pakistan inherited virtually no military industry or production capability.
 Its heavy industry was limited to the Karachi Shipyard and Engineering Works (KSEW), mainly focused on civilian maritime construction.
 To meet its defense needs, the newly formed nation relied solely on inherited equipment or imports, primarily from the United Kingdom.

 Recognizing the need for self-reliance, Prime Minister Liaquat Ali Khan established the Pakistan Ordnance Factory (POF) in Wah in 1951.
 Led by Dr. Abdul Hafeez, a distinguished scientist, the POF initially focused on producing small arms, ammunition, and chemical explosives.

 However, from 1955 to 1964, Pakistan heavily relied on the United States for military equipment due to its membership in SEATO and CENTO.
 This period saw minimal development of the domestic arms industry.